 Career Benefits for Obtaining a Master’s of Education

 Several career benefits make earning a master’s degree in education attractive.
+One that we’ve already touched on is pay.
 Statistics reveal that teaching professionals with master’s degrees currently earn higher salaries in every state compared to bachelor’s degree-holders, and the pay gap widens with years of commensurate experience.
 Additionally, those with masters frequently get tapped for roles as department or committee chairs, which may include stipends or lead to other advancement opportunities.
 Finally, obtaining a master’s degree can be a competitive edge for landing preferred teaching jobs in many geographical locations nationwide.

 As long as you eventually do earn your master’s degree in education, there’s really no right or wrong way to get to graduation.
 As with most things, there are both advantages and disadvantages to either route.
 Whether you go to grad school right away or teach for a period of time, you’ll be sure to come out on top as long as you keep the end goal in mind.

 Completing an advanced education degree immediately following an undergraduate program can be a career-changing decision for aspiring teachers.
 Whether opting for fast-track or traditional pathways to accomplish such a goal, looking towards the benefits of such a decision can provide may help determine if pursuing a master’s of education before embarking on a teaching career makes sense.

 - U.S. Bureau of Labor Statistics (BLS): Occupational Outlook Handbook

 - U.S. Bureau of Labor Statistics (BLS): Occupational Employment and Wage Statistics

 - U.S. News & World Report: Best Online Master’s in Education Programs